 Early in her career, Luisa worked in the financial services industry and says her background in finance gives her valuable insight into understanding how the state’s economy works and where its waste can be cut.

 Luisa has been a long-time advocate for gun safety issues and, in an interview with the Marietta Daily Journal, said

 “No parent should have to drop their kid off at school and worry for their safety.
 The night that campus carry went into effect, there was a shooting by my daughter’s apartment at Kennesaw State.
 It was a terrifying experience for me that I wouldn’t wish on anyone.
 I think guns on campus laws are out of step with the views of many in Cobb and something we should do away with.”

 Wakeman also wants to see Georgia’s healthcare system improved and says as long as Sharon Cooper is the head of the HHS Committee (as she has been for over a decade) health care will not improve and Medicaid will not be expanded.
 Luisa believes “Healthcare is not a partisan issue; it is at the core of our ability to thrive…it is unacceptable to have our most vulnerable citizens lack dignity in their pursuit of a healthy life.
 It’s unacceptable not to provide the most basic of preventative care and chronic disease management.”

 In addition to gun safety and improved healthcare, Luisa pledges to work toward better teacher compensation, to address gaps for students who need special education, and to make sure all hardworking high school students have a path to higher education through scholarships.

-“When national leadership is failing, it is ever more important to have strong state leaders,” she said.
-“Our state has been led by politicians who try to divide us and put in place laws and policies which misrepresent the values I know to be true of our community.
+“When national leadership is failing, it is even more important to have strong state leaders.
+Our state has been led by politicians who try to divide us and put in place laws and policies which misrepresent the values I know to be true of our community.
 I will be a voice of common sense in the Georgia General Assembly.”